Rlg Communications Limited from Ghana launched their latest product – Uhuru Tablet PC

-By the kind courtesy of Donald Ward of iROKKO Concepts, I got one delivered for reviewing over the weekend.
+By the kind courtesy of Donald Ward of iROKKO Concepts, I got one delivered for review over the weekend.

-The Rlg Uhuru device and power units comes very nicely packaged with a custom designed box sporting a carry handle.
+The Rlg Uhuru device and power units come very nicely packaged in a custom designed box sporting a carry handle.
 Inside the main box, the device is supported with a cork at each side preventing it from damaging in case the box hits the ground and the another box for the power units.

 Concept of Uhuru

 The concept of Rlg’s Uhuru is based on a convertible concept, which is the combination of a tablet and a keyboard docking system.